 All research articles are submitted to external peer review and reviewed by at least two reviewers.
 The provenance of the articles (commissioned or externally peer reviewed) is clearly indicated in the declaration in the published article.

 The manuscripts from graduate and doctoral students written in Croatian are first sent for an official intramural review by experts in the research field suggested by the members of the Editorial team.
 Accepted manuscripts from this first step are then translated into English by ST-OPEN by the University service and sent out for international, independent peer review to at least two relevant experts.
 Editors-in-Chief make decisions on manuscripts after this external review, taking into consideration reviewer’s comments.
 All reviewed articles are treated confidentially prior to their publication.

 Due to the focus on graduate student research already deposited in university repositories, ST-OPEN uses a single-masked type of peer review for all submissions.
-Guidance for peer reviewers is available in the submission system.
+Guidance for peer reviewers is available in the submission system, as well as through the navigation menu under the "About" section.
 Reviewers are asked to maintain the confidentiality of the manuscript.
 This means that the manuscript cannot be uploaded to an artificial intelligence (AI) tool to generate the peer review report.
 Reviewers must disclose if and how the AI technology was used in their review, and they have to be aware that AI can generate incorrect, incomplete and biased output.

 The reviewers are asked to declare their potential competing interests in relation to the submitted article.
 They keep the copyright of their peer reviews, which are kept in the online submission system, and also have a choice of making their identity known to the authors by signing their review report.